port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/gitlab.md

 # GitLab

-Port's GitLab integration allows you to export GitLab objects to Port as entities of existing blueprints.
-The integration supports real-time event processing so Port always provides an accurate real-time representation of your GitLab resources.
+Port's GitLab integration allows you to model GitLab resources in your software catalog and ingest data into them.

-## Capabilities
+## Overview

-Our GitLab integration makes it easy to fill the software catalog with data directly from your GitLab organization, for example:
+This integration allows you to:

-- Map all the resources in your GitLab organization, including **groups**, **projects**, **monorepos**, **merge requests**, **issues**, **pipelines** and other GitLab objects.
+- Map and organize your desired GitLab resources and their metadata in Port (see supported resources below).
-- Watch for GitLab object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port.
+- Watch for GitLab object changes (create/update/delete) in real-time, and automatically apply the changes to your software catalog.
 - Manage Port entities using GitOps.

 ### Supported Resources